carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 exercises: 10
 questions:
 - "How do I get data into Nextflow?"
-- "How do I handle different types of data, e.g. files and and parameters?"
+- "How do I handle different types of input, e.g. files and and parameters?"
 - "How do I create a Nextflow Channel?"
 - "How can I use patten matching to select input files?"
 - "How do I change the way inputs are handled?"